hsf-training/analysis-essentials/git/12-citation.md

 - "How can I make my work easier to cite?"
 objectives:
 - "Make your work easy to cite"
-keypoints:
-- "Add a CITATION file to a repository to explain how you want your work cited."
 ---
 # Citation